-- 1 In order to be admitted to the Master of Sport, Exercise and Health an applicant must have completed the following or equivalent: - (a) a bachelor's degree or - (b) a graduate diploma or - (c) relevant professional practice or experience approved by the dean (or representative) to be equivalent to at least a three-year bachelor's degree - 2 An applicant must have completed 1(a) or 1(b) above with a B grade average or higher.
+- 1 In order to be admitted to the Master of Sport, Exercise and Health an applicant must have completed the following or equivalent: - (a) the Bachelor of Sport and Recreation or - (b) the Graduate Diploma in Sport and Exercise. - 2 An applicant must have completed 1(a) or 1(b) above with a B grade average or higher.